shans1311/gelaquiz/README.md

-# gelaquiz
+# GelaQuiz

-GelaTeam - GelaQuiz
+The code for a physical prototype of the "GelaQuiz" - A group project in the course "IN1060" at UiO.